Events Jobs in USA with Visa Sponsorship

 Can I work in U.S. events on a J-1 visa?

-Yes, the J-1 trainee visa in the hospitality category allows event management professionals with relevant experience to train at U.S. organizations for up to 18 months.
+Yes, the J-1 visa trainee visa in the hospitality category allows event management professionals with relevant experience to train at U.S. organizations for up to 18 months.
 This can be a valuable pathway to build U.S. experience and industry connections while exploring longer-term sponsorship options.
 J-1 sponsoring organizations like CIEE and Cultural Vistas facilitate placements in the events sector.

 What is the prevailing wage requirement for sponsored Events jobs?